maxxonair/BlueBook-Descent-and-Landing-Analysis-Toolkit-DaLAT/README.md

 - Integrated gravity model (asymmetric gravity, rotating planet)
 - Integrated atmosphere model (free molecular flow and continuum model)
 - Integrated system error model to simulate partial subsystem failure(s) and analyse system robustness.# BlueBook Descent and Landing Analysis Toolkit

+General Infos:

+This project is divided in three core modules:

+1) The Simulation module (SIM): The SIM.jar is the core simulation. >>java -jar SIM.jar will start the simulation.
+This setup allows to shift pre- and postprocessing to a different environment (e.g. Matlab, python a.s.o).
+The folder INP/ contains all relevant input files to start the simulation

+2) The GUI module (GUI): The GUI BlueBook_DaLAT.jar allows to perform pre- and postprocessing and visualise results.

+3) The VisualEngine (VE).
+The VisualEngine is a game engine environment developed to visualise simulation results and allow real time simulations with user inputs.
+The VE is currently in development and has only a short real time flight demo implemented (FlyMeToTheMoon.jar).

 Note: